Build and automate a serverless data lake using an AWS Glue trigger for the Data Catalog and ETL jobs

 - Replace Your-ETL-jobName with the ETL job name that you created in the previous step.

-- Scroll down and choose Configure details.
-Then choose Update rule.
+- Review your changes and choose Update rule.

 Be sure to check your processed Amazon S3 bucket, where you will find transformed data processed by your automated ETL pipeline.
 Now that the processed data is ready in Amazon S3, you need to run the AWS Glue crawler on this Amazon S3 location.
 The crawler creates a metadata table with the relevant schema in the AWS Glue Data Catalog.